Join 7000+ optometrists who want to think clearly, lead wisely, and grow profitably. No hype, no fluff. Just what works.

 All in one place.
 One login.
 One unified strategy for medical growth, compliant systems, and a healthy practice culture. 🔗 Check it out here

 Welcome to Optometry Simplified.
-In this biweekly newsletter, I've curated the best resources to help you grow personally and professionally.
+In this weekly newsletter, I've curated the best resources to help you grow personally and professionally.
 My mission is to find what's best for my patients and my practice.
 Here's what I've found...
-My Favorite Links How Do You Manage These Macular Disorders in Primary Eye Care?
-In primary eye care, one of the top dozen or so chronic conditions to manage are vitreomacular interface disorders, i.e., epiretinal membranes (ERMs), vitreomacular traction (VMT),...
+Links I Liked "Unexpressed gratitude is perceived as ingratitude."
+So says Andy Stanley in his recent 2-part podcast on the critical leadership habit of expressing gratitude.
+A good reminder that it takes more than a paycheck to show appreciation to our employees...